Ikawa Station

-Ikawa Station (井川駅, Ikawa-eki) is a railway station Aoi-ku, Shizuoka, Japan, operated by the Ōigawa Railway.
+Ikawa Station (井川駅, Ikawa-eki) is a railway station Aoi Ward, Shizuoka City, Shizuoka Prefecture, Japan, operated by Ōigawa Railway.
 At an altitude of 636 m, it is the highest railway station in Shizuoka Prefecture.

 Lines

 Ikawa Station is a terminus of the Ikawa Line, and is located 25.5 kilometers from the opposing terminal of the line at Senzu.

 Station layout

 The station has a wedge-shaped island platform for two tracks.
 There is also a small station building.